MrAlob/project-exam-1/README.md

 - Fetches the latest 12 products on the homepage and displays them in both a carousel and card grid.
 - Product detail page reads `?id=` from the query string, fetches full data for that product, and shows price, discount, tags, and imagery.
 - Shared helpers (`js/utils/dom.js`) manage repeated tasks such as price formatting, tag display, and live status updates for assistive tech.
+- Cart page renders stored items, totals, and empty-state messaging (localStorage based).
-- Placeholder flows for cart, checkout, login, register, and success pages to outline future expansion.
+- Placeholder flows for checkout, login, register, and success pages to outline future expansion.
 - Styling kept lightweight and responsive with a single shared stylesheet and BEM-inspired class names.

 ## Getting Started